The Neural Coding Framework for Learning Generative Models: Results

-\textbf{Backprop-Learning versus Brain-Like Learning:} While the backprop algorithm described above has proven to be popular and effective in training ANNs (including generative models \cite{lecun2015deep}), there are several issues with this way of conducting credit assignment when considering how the brain might learn.
-First, according to backprop: 1) synapses that make up the forward information pathway need to directly be used in reverse to communicate teaching signals (the weight transport problem \cite{grossberg1987competitive}), 2) neurons need to be able to know about and communicate their own activation function's first derivative, 3) neurons must wait ``patiently'' for the neurons ahead of them to percolate their error signals way back so they know when and how to adjust their own synapses (the update-locking problem \cite{jaderberg2017decoupled}), 4) there is a distinct form of information propagation for error feedback, one that starts from the system's output and works its way back to the input layer (see Figure \ref{fig:bp_v_ngc} Left), which does not influence neural activity (the global feedback pathway problem \cite{ororbia2019biologically}), i.e., backprop creates signals that only affect weights but do not (at least directly) affect or improve the network's representations of the environment.
-However, these properties/constraints inherent to backprop do not conform to known biological feedback mechanisms underlying neural communication in the brain \cite{crick1989recent}.
+\textbf{Backprop-Learning versus Brain-Like Learning:} While the backprop algorithm described above has proven to be popular and effective in training ANNs (including generative models \cite{lecun2015deep}), it has certain mechanisms that differ from the current understanding of brain-like learning.
+For example, in backprop: \begin{enumerate}[nosep] \item Synapses that make up the forward information pathway need to directly be used in reverse to communicate teaching signals (the weight transport problem \cite{grossberg1987competitive}), \item Neurons need to be able to know about and communicate their own activation function's first derivative, \item Neurons must wait for the neurons ahead of them to percolate their error signals way back so they know when and how to adjust their own synapses (the update-locking problem \cite{jaderberg2017decoupled}), \item There is a distinct form of information propagation for error feedback, one that starts from the system's output and works its way back to the input layer (see Figure \ref{fig:bp_v_ngc} a), which does not influence neural activity (the global feedback pathway problem \cite{ororbia2019biologically}), i.e., backprop creates signals that only affect weights but do not (at least directly) affect/improve the network's representations of the environment, \item The error signals have a one-to-one correspondence with neurons. \end{enumerate} The goal of this paper is to present a modeling and learning framework that uses fewer mechanisms that are incompatible with current understanding of brain-like learning.
+Specifically, we aim to address the first 4 items. \textbf{The Neural Generative Coding Approach:} In contrast to the backprop-based way of designing and training ANN generative models, our proposed framework, neural generative coding (NGC), provides one way to emulate the several neuro-biological principles and properties described above by proposing a family of models and their corresponding training procedure.
+In this framework, any single model is referred to as a generative neural coding network (GNCN, see Supplementary Note 1 for naming convention details).
+A GNCN model has $L+1$ layers of neurons (also called state variables) $\mathfrak{N}^0,\mathfrak{N}^1,\dots, \mathfrak{N}^L$, where $\mathfrak{N}^0$ is the output layer.
+Each layer $\mathfrak{N}^\ell$ has $J^\ell$ neurons and each neuron has a latent state value represented by a single number.
+The combined latent state of all neurons in layer $\mathfrak{N}^\ell$ is represented by the vector $\latent{z}^\ell \in \mathcal{R}^{J_\ell \times 1}$ (initially $\latent{z}^\ell = \mathbf{0}$ when a new data point is encountered), with $\latent{z}^0$ being the same as the data $\mathbf{x}$ (it is typically clamped to the input, i.e., $\latent{z}^0 = \mathbf{x}$).
+The network is interpreted as a specification of the probability $P(\latent{z}^0=\mathbf{x},\latent{z}^1,\cdots,\latent{z}^L) = P(\latent{z}^0~|~\latent{z}^1)\cdots P(\latent{z}^{L-1}~|~\latent{z}^L)P(\latent{z}^L)$, similar to a Bayesian network, and we use the notation $\mathbf{Z} = \{ \mathbf{z}^1,\cdots,\mathbf{z}^L \}$ to refer to the state of all of the \emph{intermediate} neurons (i.e., excluding the output).
+Thus, layer $\mathfrak{N}^\ell$ represents the conditional probability $P(\latent{z}^{\ell}~|~\latent{z}^{\ell+1})$, with the last layer $\mathfrak{N}^L$ representing $P(\latent{z}^L)$.
+For image data, the distribution $P(\latent{z}^0~|~\latent{z}^1)$ associated with the output layer is multivariate Bernoulli with mean vector $\mean{z}^0$ (which depends on $\latent{z}^1$).
+All of the other distributions $P(\latent{z}^{\ell}~|~\latent{z}^{\ell+1})$ are multivariate Gaussians with mean vector $\mean{z}^\ell$ (which depends on $\latent{z}^{\ell+1}$) and covariance matrix $\mathbf{\Sigma}^{\ell}$.
+The mean vector $\mean{z}^\ell$ for layer $\mathfrak{N}^\ell$ is obtained in a feed-forward manner from the latent state of the neighboring layer (biases/offset terms have been omitted for clarity).
+Specifically, we model this generative process with the following equation: